This topic provides answers to some frequently asked questions about the read/write splitting feature.

 Yes, the read/write splitting feature supports hints.
 You can use hints to forcibly route requests to the primary RDS instance.
 For more information about the supported hint formats, see Rules of weight allocation by the system.

 If a read-only RDS instance becomes faulty, new connections are established only to other healthy read-only RDS instances.
-In this case, is the current connection to the faulty read-only RDS instance automatically switched over to another healthy read-only RDS instance?
+In this case, does the current connection to the faulty read-only RDS instance fail over to another healthy read-only RDS instance?

-No, the current connection to the faulty read-only RDS instance is not automatically switched over to another healthy read-only RDS instance.
-You must wait until the connection times out.
+No, the current connection to the faulty read-only RDS instance does not fail over to another healthy read-only RDS instance.
+You must wait until the current connection times out.
 Then, a new connection is established to another healthy read-only RDS instance.

 After I modify the read weights of the primary and read-only RDS instances, why do the new read weights not take effect?

 The new read weights take effect only on new connections.
 The new read weights do not take effect on existing connections because the existing connections are not re-established.